MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Action failed - no such host

-When deploying Arc resource bridge, if you receive an error with `errorCode` as `PostOperationsError`, `errorResponse` as code `GuestInternetConnectivityError` and `no such host`, the appliance VM IPs may not be able to reach the endpoint specified in the error.
+When you deploy Arc resource bridge, if you receive an error with `errorCode` as `PostOperationsError`, `errorResponse` as code `GuestInternetConnectivityError` and `no such host`, the appliance VM IPs may not be able to reach the endpoint specified in the error.

 Error example:

 `{ _errorCode_: _PostOperationsError_, _errorResponse_: _{\n\_message\_: \_{\\n  \\\_code\\\_: \\\_GuestInternetConnectivityError\\\_,\\n  \\\_message\\\_: \\\_Not able to connect to http://aszhcitest01.company.org:55000.
 Error returned: action failed after 5 attempts: Get \\\\\\\_http://aszhcitest01.company.org:55000\\\\\\\_: dial tcp: lookup aszhcitest01.company.org: on 127.0.0.53:53: no such host.
 Arc Resource Bridge network and internet connectivity validation failed: cloud-agent-connectivity-test.
 1.  check your networking setup and ensure the URLs mentioned in : https://aka.ms/AAla73m are reachable from the Appliance VM.
 2. Check firewall/proxy settings`

-In the example, the appliance VM IPs are not able to access `http://aszhcitest01.company.org:55000`, which is the MOC endpoint.
+In the example, the appliance VM IPs are unable to access `http://aszhcitest01.company.org:55000`, which is the MOC endpoint.
 Work with your network administrator to make sure that the DNS server is able to resolve the required URLs.

 To test connectivity to the DNS server: